Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem: Methodology

+We want SatGNN to predict an optimal solution given an instance of the ONTS problem.
+We expect this task to be more challenging than the previous one, as finding an optimal solution is significantly harder than checking feasibility.
+Furthermore, an instance may have multiple optimal solutions, so the target for the model is not trivially well-defined.

+We formulate this task through the variable bias at optimality, that is, the probability that each binary variable takes a positive value in an optimal solution chosen at random under a uniform distribution.
+We denote this probability vector as where $p(z^\star_{j,t} = 1 | I)$ is the probability that the variable $z^\star_{j,t}$ takes a positive value in an optimal solution to instance $I$.
+We use SatGNN to obtain an estimate $\hat{\bm{p}}(\bm{z}^\star = 1 | I)$, which we can sample to generate candidate solutions for $I$.
+In particular, we use thresholding to obtain a candidate solution.

-One way to train the model is to minimize the BCE between the predicted probability and the single best solution known for each instance, minimizing the loss where the dataset is built such that $\bm{z}^\star$ is the best solution available for each instance in $\mathcal{D}$, i.e., in which $\bm{u}_I$ is the vector of priorities from instance $I$ (see Sec. \ref{sec:problem}).
+The standard classification approach for this task is to train the model to minimize the BCE with respect to the best-known solution, which serves as the target.
+Note that the best-known solution is indeed the target when the model has a single optimal solution and the instance has been solved to optimality.
+For training with the \emph{best solution}, we build the dataset by selecting the best $\bm{z}^\star\in Z^\star$ for each $(I,\bm{z}^\star) \in\mathcal{D}$, i.e., in which $\bm{u}_I$ is the vector of priorities from instance $I$ (see Sec. \ref{sec:problem}).

-Another way is through the approach proposed by Nair et al.~\cite{nair_neural_2020}, in which multiple solutions are used as targets, being weighted by their objective value.
-Note that the best-known solution is also used in this approach, along with sub-optimal solutions.
-In this approach, the optimization can be described as where is the weight associated with each candidate solution found by the solver, which is built such that the better the objective, the higher the weight, and, for each instance, the weights add up to 1.
-Note that we can directly take $\mathcal{D}_{\rm opt\text{-}m}\subseteq \mathcal{D}$.
+Another training approach is the one proposed by \citet{nair_neural_2020}, in which multiple known solutions are used as targets, being weighted by their objective value.
+Note that the best-known solution is also used in this approach, alongside sub-optimal solutions.
+Intuitively, this \emph{multi-target} approach guides the model toward the region of high-quality solutions, rather than solely toward the best-known solution, which may result in more feasible predictions.

+The dataset for the multi-target approach simply requires computing the weights for each $\hat{\bm{z}}\in Z^\star$ of each instance in $\mathcal{D}$.
+More specifically, we build